Textile industry in Bangladesh: Working conditions

 Garment workers have protested against their low wages.
 The first protests broke out in 2006, and since then, there have been periodic protests by the workers.
 This has forced the government to increase minimum wages of workers.

 Many textile factories in Bangladesh often compromise worker health and safety because of the tough pressure from the ordering companies to make tight deadlines.
 Management will often push workers in order to ensure that an order is fulfilled.
 This poses a problem as workers have almost no avenues with which to file a complaint.
 Almost none of the factories have any sort of human resources department and local officials often turn a blind eye to violations.
 Moreover, most of these workers are poor women.
 Without any structure like a formalized union, many lack the ability to speak of injustices either from lack of knowledge or fear of losing economic security.
+Historical associations of women's labour being "cheap" and "flexible" lead to disparities of unsafe working conditions that female labourers undergo.
+A typical work day for labourers can last 10-12 hours, with less than an hour worth of breaks.

 The lackluster enforcement of any safety mechanisms creates hazardous working conditions and negligible workers' rights even though Bangladesh has been a member of the International Labour Organization (ILO) since 1972 and the ILO been operating a Bangladeshi office since 1973.
 In that time Bangladesh has ratified 33 ILO agreements and eight "fundamental conventions," but there are still glaring gaps in protecting worker safety.
 Many experts then call on corporate organizations to take responsibility and place pressure on the government and factory owners to treat workers fairly.

 Workers' health

 After more than a century of industrial experience and development of national regulation and international conventions, workers in Bangladesh continue to lose their health and lives while contributing in the national enrichment.
 The scenario becomes worse when it comes to women workers.
 The female workers are exposed to different occupational health hazards such as work environment hazards, physical hazards and mental hazards.
 The work environment hazards include long working hours, absence of leave facilities, congested and overcrowded working conditions, absence of health facilities and safety measures, absence of staff amenities, lack of safe drinking water.
 On the other hand, the physical hazards include exposures to toxic agents, awkward postures and repetitive motion.
-Exposure to sexual, verbal and psychological harassment and violence at their work places are the some of the common mental health hazards.
+Exposure to sexual, verbal and psychological harassment and violence at their work places are some of the common mental health hazards.
 These hazards not only affect the female workers’ mental and physical being but also the quality of work and productivity of workforce nationwide.